-Dying into Life: A Six-Month Experiment in Renewal, Self-Compassion, and Courage
+Dying into Life: An 8-Month Experiment in Renewal, Self-Compassion, and Courage

 What if we were to compassionately turn toward the truth of our mortality?

 This being human is filled with wonder, grace, connection, awe, joy.
 And yet the urgency of living can distract us from our connection to the relationships, values, and causes that nourish us most.
 With mortality as our teacher, what might we discover in the space between life and death, love and sorrow, trance and intentionality?

 Fridays, 8-10 a.m.
 Pacific

 Teachers: Tracy Ochester, Ruth Williamson, and Aaron Shipps